calmm-js/bacon.react.html/README.md

 and `mount` does the same thing as `ref`: JSX/React treats it as a special case, so it had to be renamed.

-A single lifted tag, like `Input` above, lifts Bacon streams only when they are immediately contained attributes or children.
-So, you can safely write
+A single lifted element, like `Input` above, lifts Bacon streams only when they are immediately contained attributes or children.
+So, you can safely nest lifted elements:

 ```jsx
 const checked = Bacon.Model(false)